Photometry (optics): Photometric quantities

-Measurement of the effects of electromagnetic radiation became a field of study as early as the end of 18th century.
+Measurement of the effects of electromagnetic radiation became a field of study as early as the end of the 18th century.
 Measurement techniques varied depending on the effects under study and gave rise to different nomenclature.
-The total heating effect of infrared radiation as measured by thermometers led to development of radiometric units in terms of total energy and power.
-Use of the human eye as a detector led to photometric units, weighted by the eye's response characteristic.
+The total heating effect of infrared radiation as measured by thermometers led to the development of radiometric units in terms of total energy and power.
+The use of the human eye as a detector led to photometric units, weighted by the eye's response characteristic.
 Study of the chemical effects of ultraviolet radiation led to characterization by the total dose or actinometric units expressed in photons per second.

 Many different units of measure are used for photometric measurements.
-People sometimes ask why there need to be so many different units, or ask for conversions between units that can't be converted (lumens and candelas, for example).
-We are familiar with the idea that the adjective "heavy" can refer to weight or density, which are fundamentally different things.
-Similarly, the adjective "bright" can refer to a light source which delivers a high luminous flux (measured in lumens), or to a light source which concentrates the luminous flux it has into a very narrow beam (candelas), or to a light source that is seen against a dark background.
-Because of the ways in which light propagates through three-dimensional space — spreading out, becoming concentrated, reflecting off shiny or matte surfaces — and because light consists of many different wavelengths, the number of fundamentally different kinds of light measurement that can be made is large, and so are the numbers of quantities and units that represent them.
+The adjective "bright" can refer to a light source which delivers a high luminous flux (measured in lumens), or to a light source which concentrates the luminous flux it has into a very narrow beam (candelas), or to a light source that is seen against a dark background.
+Because of how light propagates through three-dimensional space — spreading out, becoming concentrated, reflecting off shiny or matte surfaces — and because light consists of many different wavelengths, the number of fundamentally different kinds of light measurements that can be made is large, and so are the numbers of quantities and units that represent them.

 For example, offices are typically "brightly" illuminated by an array of many recessed fluorescent lights for a combined high luminous flux.
 A laser pointer has very low luminous flux (it could not illuminate a room) but is blindingly bright in one direction (high luminous intensity in that direction).